Out-Law / Your Daily Need-To-Know

 As an example, an inherently dangerous product such as a power saw designed for use at home can nonetheless be regarded as a safe product provide it presents the minimum risk compatible with a high level of protection.
 The producer must therefore ensure that adequate instructions are provided and that appropriate safety devices, such as guarding, are fitted.

 In many cases, the fact that a product is unsafe will be obvious.
 However, in some cases, the mode of use which the consumer has made of the product may be highly relevant to whether the product was in fact unsafe.
-As with the Consumer Protection Directive and UK Consumer Protection Act, which provide a civil remedy for consumers in relation to unsafe products, the fact that there are other products capable of providing a higher degree of safety is not by itself a reason to regard a product as an unsafe product.
+The fact that there are other products capable of providing a higher degree of safety is not by itself a reason to regard a product as an unsafe product.

 The regulations provide further guidance about factors to be taken into account when deciding whether a product is unsafe, including: